 Dr. Norris-Brown is an Associate Professor of Counseling.
-She holds a Doctor of Counseling and Student Personnel Services from The University of Georgia, an EdS in School and Guidance Counseling from the University of Georgia, a M.S. in Clinical Psychology from Virginia State University, and a BS in Psychology from Virginia State University.
+She holds a Doctor of Counseling and Student Personnel Services from The University of Georgia, an Ed.S in School and Guidance Counseling from the University of Georgia, a M.S. in Clinical Psychology from Virginia State University, and a BS in Psychology from Virginia State University.
 She holds credentials as a Licensed Professional Counselor, Approved Clinical Supervisor, and National Certified Counselor.
-She is a certified facilitator with the Anti-Defamation League and National Curriculum & Training Institute (NCTI).
+She is a certified facilitator with the Anti-Defamation League and a Mental Health First Aide Facilitator.
 She enjoys advocating for children and spending time with family and friends.

-Dr. Norris-Brown's current interests include advocating for students with disabilities and marginalized groups that experience systemic barriers, group work, professional identity of school counselors, and clinical supervision.
+Dr. Norris-Brown's current interests include advocating for students with disabilities and marginalized groups that experience systemic barriers, group work, the professional identity of school counselors, and clinical supervision.